I've been annotating books for several years now and it has truly elevated my reading experience.

 4. notebook/phone/another device

 You may not want to mark the books themselves for whatever reason.
 At those times, you can keep a notebook with you to write in.
-If you have an iPad with a really nice note-taking app, that helps too.
-I personally like making notes in GoodNotes.
+If you have a digital device with a good note-taking app, that helps too.
+I like making notes in GoodNotes on iPad for some books.

 Note-taking on your phone also works but generally, phones tend to pull our attention away from whatever we're doing, so I don't suggest this unless there's no other way.
 If you do use your phone, keep it on "do not disturb" mode so that you can read without distractions.